 Field trips are academic activities that are held off school grounds.
-There are also other trips that are part of the school's co-curricular and extracurricular program.
-A student may not participate in any school-sponsored trip without parental consent.
+There are also other trips that are part of the school's co curricular and extracurricular program.
+No student may participate in any school sponsored trip without parental consent.
 Parents should also note on the Emergency Medical Form, marked field trip request, giving student permission to attend field trips.
 Parents will be notified of field trips during the school year by way of the students.